-GD Thomas (formerly Rietschle Thomas) is a manufacturer of commercial vacuum pumps.
-This heavy duty double piston vacuum pump is ideal for vacuum bags and bending/laminating veneer over odd shaped forms.
+This heavy duty double piston vacuum pump is ideal for vacuum veneering as well as bending and laminating veneer over odd shaped forms.
 These are also superb for vacuum clamping bench work and vacuuming chucking lathe pieces.
 The same pumps sell new for $399.95 or more!

 Pump Instructions: PDF